komuw/tyk-playground/README.md

 In this examples, we will:
 1. Create an API
 2. Add authentication to the API.
-3. Enable rate-limiting for that api.
+3. Add rate-limiting for that API.
-4. Enable load balancing.
+4. Add load balancing.
 5. Add API versioning.
 6. Add uptime tests.